Marcel Bozzuffi

 Marcel Bozzuffi (28 October 1929 – 1 February 1988) was a French film actor.
-He appeared as a hitman in the Oscar-winning American film The French Connection.
+Internationally, he appeared as a hitman in the Oscar-winning American film The French Connection.
 In 1963, he married French actress Françoise Fabian.

+According to producer Philip D'Antoni, Bozzuffi began his career doing stunts in France and performed the difficult backwards fall down the elevated railway steps himself.
+He later became a director and supplied the dubbed voices for Charles Bronson and Paul Newman.